ipspace/netlab/docs/module/bgp.md

 **EBGP sessions**
 * Whenever multiple nodes connected to the same link use different AS numbers, you'll get a full mesh of EBGP sessions between them.
+* Global (**bgp.as**) and local (**bgp.local_as**) autonomous systems are considered when deciding to create a session between two adjacent nodes, allowing you to create EBGP sessions between nodes belonging to the same AS, or IBGP sessions between nodes belonging to different AS.
 * Parallel EBGP sessions are established for all IP address families configured on the link.
 See also [IPv6 support](#ipv6-support).

 See the [Simple BGP Example](bgp_example/simple.md) and [EBGP Data Center Fabric](bgp_example/ebgp.md) example for more details.

 ### Notes on Unnumbered EBGP Sessions

-Unnumbered EBGP sessions are currently supported only on Cumulus VX.
+Unnumbered EBGP sessions are supported on a few platforms.
 The transformed data model includes **unnumbered** and **ifindex** elements on EBGP neighbors reachable over unnumbered interfaces -- compare a regular EBGP neighbor (L2) with an unnumbered EBGP neighbor (L1):

 ```
 - bgp: